 What is Valuable Content?

-Valid and valuable content is accurate, truthful, and informative.
+Valid and valuable content is useful, accurate, truthful, and informative.
 It is interesting and improves the user experience.
-Valuable content is also well-written, consistent, attention-grabbing, helpful, persuasive, and shareable.
+Valuable content is also well-written, consistent, attention-grabbing, beneficial, persuasive, and shareable.

 The overall goal is to satisfy the search intent that leads to website ranking in search engines.